muyun/dev.kbs/blog/pages/posts/2018-04-25-mans-search-for-meaning.md

 </small>

-Man's search for **meaning** always is the primary motivation in his life.
+Man's search for **meaning** (purpose) always is the primary motivation in his life.
 This meaning is unique and specific in that it must and can be fulfilled by **him alone**.

 Man should not ask what the meaning of his life is, but rather he must recognize that it is **he** who is asked.
 In a word, each man is questioned by life; and he can only answer to life by **answering for his own life**; to life he can only respond **by being responsible**.
 The Author logotherapy sees **in responsibleness** the very essence of human existence.